sungheeyun/sungheeyun.github.io/_posts/2025-08-01-PDT - convex optimization.markdown

 </ul>

-<h3 id="my-foilhead-120">Perturbation and sensitivity analysis for generalized inequalities</h3>
+<h3>Perturbation and sensitivity analysis for generalized inequalities</h3>

 <ul>
 <li>

-original problem in ~
+	original problem in <a href="#definition:optimization problems with generalized inequalities"></a>
 with perturbed constraints

 $$